cisagov/CHIRP/indicators/README.md

 event.event_data.subject_user_sid: '== S-1-5-18'
 ```

-In the above example, the indicator is looking for a key of security.user_id that
+In the above example, the indicator is looking for a key of
-has a value equal (==) to S-1-5-18.
-This would match on an artifact that looks like:
+event.event_data.subject_user_sid that has a value equal (==) to S-1-5-18.
+This would
+match on an artifact that looks like:

 ```json
 {